reynar053/demo/README.md

 # demo
 Simple testing project that uses VK API and Selenium.
+It tests functions related to user's post (adding, commenting, updating, liking, deleting).

-Filled in credentials.json is required to launch the test.
+Filled in file 'credentials.json' is required to launch the test.